Taxes in Denmark

 Introduction

+Denmark ranks among the top two in terms of happiness, pointing to a widespread satisfaction with the state's welfare system and the benefits it offers.
+The World Happiness Report underscores that happiness is linked to social equality.
+The official Denmark website highlights that "most Danes will tell you that they are happy to pay taxes because they can see what they get in return," which includes access to free education, healthcare, and social security.
 Taxes in Denmark are among the highest not only in Europe, but also in the world.
 At the same time, they are progressive in nature - their amount depends on the amount of income.
 Many consider the Danish tax system to be very extensive, as there are many types of tax.

-Taxes in Denmark and their rates depend on the position a person holds.
-For example: a company employee and a self-employed person settle under the rules for individuals.
+Taxation in Denmark and their rates depend on the position a person holds.
+For example: a company employee and a self-employed person settle under the tax rules for individuals.
 However, whatever you do in Denmark, on this page you will find all the information you need about the taxes that apply in Denmark.

 Danish tax system

-www.skat.dk (for both income tax and VAT).
+Income from the previous 12-month year (calendar or otherwise) is taxed in Denmark.
+The most common option is online accounting - on the website, via www.skat.dk (for both income tax rate and VAT).
 For this, you will need a Tastselv, possibly a NemID, and obligatorily a CPR number (submit an application for at the Danish Customs and Tax Administration).
 You have up to six months from the end of the tax year to settle the tax.
 If it ends between 1st February and 31st March, the tax return must be submitted by 1st August and the tax must be paid on 20th March and 20th November.

 Self-employment - taxes